 | Transit time | Operational scheduling |

-A direct ocean route might look inexpensive until a low clearance forces a longer inland leg with escorts and permits.
+What seems to be a cheap direct ocean route may appear cheap until a low clearance requires an additional inland leg with escorts and permits.

 Permits and Regulatory Requirements